JasonArmitage-res/jasonarmitage.github.io/_projects/pm_mo.md

     </div>
 </div>
 <div class="caption">
-    Performance on the test partition of MM-IMDb (weighted-F1 and mean over 5 cycles) for our best variant, the baseline GMU model, and a verion of the model excluding variational inference as a secondary objective.
+    Performance on the test partition of MM-IMDb (weighted-F1 and mean over 5 cycles) for our best variant, the baseline GMU model, and a version of the model excluding variational inference as a secondary objective.
 </div>

 Further results and analysis are available <a href="https://ceur-ws.org/Vol-2611/paper5.pdf">in the paper</a>.
 Please cite our work if you find it useful for your own research: